 8. Insert your hook in the 5th leg of the star stitch you just made and pull up a loop.
 Insert your hook into the same space as the 5th leg, and pull up a loop.
 Pull up loops from each of the next two spaces for a total of 5 loops on the hook.
 YO and pull through all 5 loops.
 Chain 1 to close.

 9. Repeat step 8 down the row to the last space, and then HDC into the last space. then, chain 1 and turn to start the next row.

 10. Work the same way as row 2.

 Now, just repeat rows 3 and 4 to continue the pattern.

 I hope you guys enjoyed this star stitch crochet tutorial and learned how to do this fun and loopy stitch!
 I’ll be doing more stitch tutorials soon, so subscribe down below to get on the email list for updates from the blog.
-You’ll also get a free copy of my ebook, The Beginner’s Guide to Crochet, which is full of the basic skills and patterns to learn crochet and access to my subscriber-only resource library!
+You’ll get free patterns, tutorials, and more delivered right to your inbox every week!
 Let me know in the comments below what stitches you love or would like to see tutorials on.